We empower ourselves by empowering others.

 SYMEON NORTH, foundation COORDINATOR

-I first experienced yoga one morning after a Grateful Dead show in Upstate New York; someone asked me if I wanted to practice some Sun Salutations.
+I first experienced yoga one morning after camping in Upstate New York; someone asked me if I wanted to practice some Sun Salutations.
 Being the only other person awake at our camp site, I agreed.
 I wasn't able to keep up, but the fire was lit.
 Every New Year after that, starting an asana practice was on my list of "resolutions" and every year, I found some videos, but on my own, I eventually gave up.
 It wasn't until I was given a Fresh Start pass to Namaspa, after life altering surgery; that my practice began in earnest.
 I found empowerment through the powerful teachers and breathing with the community.
 Even today, I find my studio practice is more powerful than my home practice.
 The community helps uplift me and explore my edge.
 My entire practice has been transformed by the assists I've been given by the teachers at Namaspa.
 Three years after that gift pass, I signed up for Namaspa's 200 hour yoga teacher training, with the intention of using my certificate to bringing yoga to everyBody.
 (Yoga for everybody with every body) Little did I know that at the time, the Namaspa Foundation was taking shape.
 Soon after my graduation, I began teaching at the Deschutes County Jail (and Bethlehem Inn).
 My intention is to share the empowerment, peace, strength, and liberation I have found in my yoga practice, with others who can use it the most.

 Come join me in finding your edge and exploring spaces you never thought existed.
 My hope is to help guide you though your own journey into power.